Did you know?

 Having said that, apart from being busy, many locals view July as the best month to live and work on the Ningaloo, with beautiful weather, amazing sealife, and the Big Three usually sighted during whale shark tours.

 August weather continues to usually be beautiful.
-August 1st on also flags the beginning of the Humpback whale swimming tours.
-Until the whale sharks depart, it is often possible to go swimming with humpback whales, whale sharks and manta rays during your visit to Exmouth… did we mention that you can also go snorkelling on the World Heritage listed Ningaloo Reef during your tour too?
+August 1st on also flags the beginning of the Humpback whale in-water encounter tours.
+Until the whale sharks depart, it is possible to encounter humpback whales in the water, whale sharks and manta rays during your visit to Exmouth… did we mention that you can also go snorkelling on the World Heritage listed Ningaloo Reef during your tour too?

 So even if most of the whale sharks do leave relatively early and have departed before the date you have booked your tour on, we automatically upgrade you to a Humpback Whale Swimming Tour, which includes swimming with any whale sharks our spotter plane can find during your tour too.